 And the mind reels.

-Women, vain creatures that we are, enjoy looking attractive.
-Like it or not, our outer appearance is dubiously linked to our total self image.
+Women, vain creatures that we are, enjoy looking attractive just like our male counterparts.
+Like it or not, our outer appearance is dubiously linked to our total self-image.
 But, when we intentionally showcase body parts (some of which are best left to private arenas), we must contemplate our motives.
-The poll made it clear what some women are trying to get in the workplace, but what are we, as Christ-following women, trying to “get”?
+The poll made it clear what some women are trying to get in the workplace.
+But what would you say Christ-following women, trying to “get”?

 What’s my bulls eye?